-The internet’s a big place, that means there’s a lot of different people around.
+The internet’s a big place, and that means there’s a lot of different people around.

 I obviously see attacks like this all the time in the comments section on other platforms (here’s looking at you Facebook), often between anonymous strangers.
 But I never expected to receive it from people I know, and certainly not quite so aggressively over a topic that is arguably fairly circumstantial and inconsequential.